-- 121. Difficulties may arise for many reasons; for example, the reader and tutor may have a personality clash, or a tutor may take a long interstate brief with the consequence that the tutor is not able to assess adequately the reader's capacity or provide effective tutelage.
-It is not expected that readers or tutors will complete the year together if the experience will be unproductive or distressing to either party. - 122.
-Should either party regard the difficulties in the tutor-reader relationship as substantial, the following avenues may be pursued to resolve these difficulties: - a. raise the issue directly with the reader/tutor; - b. raise the issue with the reader's second tutor for their advice and/or conciliation; - c. raise the issue with the clerk for their advice and/or conciliation; - d. raise the issue with the Head of Chambers or a senior member of the floor for their advice and/or conciliation; or - e. if either the reader or the tutor's floor has adopted the Bar Association's Best Practice Guidelines (see section I above), engage the procedures set out in the Model Grievance and Complaint Framework if appropriate. - 123.
-In the event that these steps are unsuccessful to resolve the difficulties, the reader and/or tutor may contact the Director, Professional Standards and Support.
-In exceptional circumstances, the Director, Professional Standards and Support may allow a reader to be reallocated to a new tutor nominated by the reader, who is prepared to assume the role.
-If the tutor to be replaced is the reader's certifying tutor, the proposed new tutor must be able to act as the reader's certifying tutor. - 124.
-If an issue arises during the course of the year which means that the tutor-reader relationship should not continue and the reader should be reallocated to a new tutor, it is important that the issue be addressed immediately and not at the end of the year.
-Any change in tutor should occur in the first
+- 111. Difficulties may arise for many reasons; for example, the reader and tutor may have a personality clash, or a tutor may take a long interstate brief with the consequence that the tutor not able to assess adequately the reader's capacity nor provide effective tutelage.
+It is not expected that readers or tutors will complete the year if the experience will be unproductive or distressing to either party. - 112.
+Should either party regard the difficulties in the tutor/reader relationship as substantial, the following avenues may be pursued to resolve these difficulties: - a. raise the issue directly with the reader/tutor; - b. raise the issue with the reader's secondary tutor for their advice and/or conciliation; - c. raise the issue with the clerk for their advice and/or conciliation; - d. raise the issue with the Head of Chambers or a senior member of the floor for their advice and/or conciliation; or - e. if either the reader or the tutor's floor has adopted the NSW Bar Association's Best Practice Guidelines (see section I), engage the procedures set out in the Model Grievance Handling Best Practice Guideline. - 113.
+In the event that the steps recommended at paragraph [112] above are unsuccessful to resolve the difficulties, the reader and/or tutor may contact the Director, Professional Standards and Support of the NSW Bar Association.
+In exceptional circumstances, the Director, Professional Standards and Support may allow a reader to be reallocated to a new tutor nominated by the reader, who must be prepared to assume the role.
+If the tutor to be replaced is the reader's certifying tutor, the proposed new tutor must be able to act as the reader's certifying tutor. - 114.
+If an issue arises during the course of the year which means that the tutor/reader relationship ought not to continue and the reader be reallocated to a new tutor, it is important that the issue be addressed immediately and not at the end of the year.
+Any change in tutor should occur in the first three months of the reading year.
+It is only fair to both reader and tutor that the reader have the opportunity to have another tutor and that the tutor not feel pressured to certify the reader, if to do so would compromise the tutor's integrity. - 115.
+A barrister breaching Bar Rule 123 (relating to discrimination, harassment and bullying) may be found to have engaged in professional misconduct (section 298(b) of the Uniform Law).
+Importantly, where a reader or tutor is from a floor that has implemented the NSW Bar Association's Best Practice Guidelines, failure to follow those Guidelines can result in a breach of these Rules.
+In this context, it is important to note that the Guidelines prohibit discrimination, harassment and bullying in relation to employees, contractors, casuals, volunteers, students and/or trainees, whether engaged by the floor or directly by Barristers on the floor, as well as at Bar Association events and social functions.
+Situations involving allegations that could constitute discrimination, harassment and bullying require careful consideration that may warrant the advice of a senior barrister with expertise in discrimination, harassment and bullying.